Catalyst-Consulting-Group/dotnet-pagination-helper/README.md

 # Features

-- Dynamic paginate, sort, filter, and search options
+- Dynamically paginate, sort, filter, and search data
 - Easy to use on top of existing EF code
 - **Flexible**.
 Lots of built-in options to perform general filters
 - **Fast**.
 No in-memory operation, everything translated into SQL